 Le Bistrot Flaubert

-Le Bistrot Flaubert is one of the most exciting restaurants in the western part of Paris.
+Le Bistrot Flaubert is one of the most exciting restaurants in western Paris.
 The restaurant was founded by Michel Rostang as a chef in the ’80s and is now owned by the renowned restaurateur Nicolas Baumann.

-The Asian twist on French Bistro Cuisine has been one of the most exciting restaurants in the western part of Paris.
-Expect dishes like Korean beef tarte with avocado mousse stuffed with rice and lumache with chicken confits, red curry, and kimchi.
+The Asian twist on French Bistro Cuisine has been one of the most exciting restaurants in western Paris.
+Expect Korean beef tarte with avocado mousse stuffed with rice and lumache with chicken confits, red curry, and kimchi.

 Restaurant La Scène – Stéphanie Le Quellec

 Restaurant La Scène is a Michelin-starred restaurant in Paris, France.
 The head chef and owner is Stéphanie Le Quellec.
-The restaurant is located in an underground dining room that looks like an elegant train car.
+The restaurant is in an underground dining room resembling an elegant train car.

 The open kitchen is theater-like, with the chef working in the center.
 The restaurant offers French gourmet food for the 21st century and focuses on fun and entertainment instead of a lengthy experience.
 Despite her dark wit, Chef Quellec cooks lightly and lucidly, with some culinary wit.

 Poach langoustines include sourdough and a quinelle containing rhubarb and claw.
-Glasgow grouse is prepared on morris and served with smoke tea.
+Glasgow grouse is prepared on morris and served with smoked tea.
 Veal sweet bread comes with roasted cauliflower and harissa.

 L’Assiette is well worth the trek into Paris’s 14th arrondissement.
-The restaurant was founded by Lulu, who starred as a celebrity chef and charming celebrities.
+The restaurant was founded by Lulu, who starred as a celebrity chef and charming celebrity.